 Senior Drivers in New York

-Renewal by mail is also an option, if you are out of state and can send over a completed Eye Test Report by another physician in another state.
+If you are out of state, renewal by mail is also an option.
+To do so, you may send over a completed Eye Test Report by a physician in another state.

 Most senior drivers in New York who renew their license in person will be asked to undergo a basic vision test to ensure they are able to safely operate a motor vehicle.
 If you wear eyeglasses, be sure to bring them with you to the DMV.
 In addition, if you haven’t had your vision checked recently, or if you believe your eyesight has worsened, we recommend that you make an appointment with your vision specialist before visiting the DMV.